Getting Started

 Check in now

-The primary action button (salmon pill) checks in the current day.
+The primary action button (salmon pill) checks in the current day when you have signal.
 Tapping it:

-- Resets the safety timer — the countdown restarts from your configured window
+2. Resets the Check-in Timer — the countdown restarts from your configured window (when enabled and confirmed)

-The button label changes to Queued (with a spinner) when the device is offline — the check-in is saved locally and will sync the moment connectivity returns.
+The button label changes to Not confirmed yet (with a spinner) when the device is offline — the check-in is saved on your phone and syncs when connectivity returns.
+Emergency contacts are not notified until Trailkeep receives it.

 Finish trip

 When all days have been checked in, the button changes to Finish trip (green pill).
 Tapping it opens a confirmation dialog and ends the trip.
-The safety timer stops and no further alerts will fire.
+Return-by monitoring and the Check-in Timer stop; no further alerts will fire.
+Finish trip requires signal — the button is disabled offline.

-See Checking in → Satellite SMS for the full flow.
+See Checking in without cell signal for the full flow.

 Lifecycle actions